Showtime (M*A*S*H)

-"Showtime" was the 24th (and final) episode of the first season of the American television series M*A*S*H. It originally aired on March 25, 1973.
+"Showtime" is the 24th and final episode of the first season of the American television series M*A*S*H. It originally aired on March 25, 1973.

 Plot

 A USO show is held at the 4077th, featuring stand-up comic Jackie Flash (Joey Forman) and female singing trio The Miller Sisters (Marilyn King, Jean Turrell and Joan Lucksinger), augmented by backup band Charlie Keller and His Claire-de-Lunatics.
 The performance is juxtaposed with scenes from everyday life in the camp.
 Henry's wife gives birth to a son.
 Though Henry is depressed by not being able to see his new baby, Radar cheers him up by arranging for one of the camp's laundry workers to let him hold hers.
 The camp dentist receives his discharge orders and takes great pains to avoid injury and illness before he starts his trip home, only to crash his jeep and end up in traction.
 Frank plays a series of practical jokes on Hawkeye, sabotaging the still to spray him in the face, causing a bucket of water to fall and soak him, and rigging the showerheads to malfunction when he tries to take a shower.
 Hawkeye gets the last laugh by collapsing the officers' latrine tent on top of Frank while he is using it.